 The shelter will open December 3rd through March 31, when the temperature is 26 degrees or below, including wind chill, and when we can secure 18 volunteers for each night.
 Guests need to be 18 or older as we do not take children.
-Visit our website by 10:00 am each morning to see if we are open or call (215) 550-3868 x 100.
+Visit the website by 10:00 am each morning to see if we are open or call (215) 550-3868 x 100.
 Follow AHTN on Facebook for more information.
 Doors open at 8:30PM.

 AHTN can assist with emergency shelter for individuals & couples when Code Blue is NOT open.
 For families, call Nikki Farrior at (215) 550-3868 x 101 for motel stay.